yshavit/java-profiling-breaker/README.md

     setup: 0.007	work: 0.422	spin: 0.004	value: 1962871613
     ...

 The above is with the arguments I mentioned earlier.
-Notice that we spend about 20x as much time in `HardWork.work` as we do in `SpinWork.work`. **When I profiled this with VisualVM, it said that more than 97% of the time was spent in `SpinWork.work`, while `HardWork.work` didn't show up in even a single sample.**
+Notice that we spend about 100x as much time in `HardWork.work` as we do in `SpinWork.work`.
+When I profiled this with VisualVM, it said that more than 97% of the time was spent in `SpinWork.work`, while `HardWork.work` didn't show up in even a single sample.

 The results
 ===========